Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Evaluation

 \subsection{Comparisons with Existing Methods}

 Avatar fingerprinting is a novel task, and no existing methods directly address it.
 The closest related works aim at detecting real versus synthetic media.
 As discussed in Section~\ref{sec:related}, some of these detectors learn identity-specific features such as facial expressions and head poses~\cite{Agarwal_2019_CVPR_Workshops}, or facial shapes and motion~\cite{Cozzolino_2021_ICCV} and can serve as baselines for the task of avatar fingerprinting with some adaptation.
 The work by Agarwal~\etal trains a model to detect synthetic videos of a \emph{specific} identity~\cite{Agarwal_2019_CVPR_Workshops}.
-To adapt it to our task, we train 35 different models, one for each identity in the evaluation, by splitting the corresponding original videos in two subsets.
+To adapt it to our task, we train 35 different models, one for each identity in the evaluation, by splitting the corresponding original videos into two subsets.
 We then test each model on the self- and cross-reenactment videos of the corresponding identity.
 ID-Reveal, trained on a large-scale dataset, learns an embedding space where real videos of a specific identity are grouped together~\cite{Cozzolino_2021_ICCV}.
-Since the method shows good generalization to new identities, for the task of synthetic media detection, we directly use the pre-trained model on our data to detect, once again, self- versus cross-reenactment.
-Figure~\ref{fig:auc} shows the ROC curve for our method compared to these baselines.
-Our method (AUC=0.810) outperforms by a wide margin both ID-Reveal (AUC=0.720), and the method by Agarwal~\etal (AUC=0.726).
-We also note that, unlike ID-Reveal and our method, Agarwal~\etal uses a different model for each identity.
+Since it shows good generalization to new identities, for the task of synthetic media detection, we directly use the pre-trained model on our data to detect, once again, self- versus cross-reenactment.
+Figure~\ref{fig:auc} shows the ROC curves for our method compared to these baselines, on three face-reenactment generators (face-vid2vid~\cite{wang2021facevid2vid}, LIA~\cite{wang2022latent}, and TPS~\cite{tps2022}).
+Our method (AUC=0.868 on face-vid2vid) outperforms by a wide margin both ID-Reveal (AUC=0.720 on face-vid2vid), and the method by Agarwal~\etal (AUC=0.726 on face-vid2vid).
+We also note that, unlike ID-Reveal and our method, Agarwal~\etal uses a different model per identity.